What goes in my bins, bags and boxes?

 Your fortnightly non-recyclable waste (refuse) collections

 For any non-recyclable waste that remains, you have a wheelie bin, where appropriate, which will be emptied once a fortnight.
-Households that are not suitable for a wheelie bin have a maximum of five standard issued refuse sacks collected each fortnight.
+Households that are not suitable for a wheelie bin have a maximum of four standard issued refuse sacks collected each fortnight.

 Your bins, bags and boxes